ApplicationsLaterite & Clay

 The benefits of using modified clay asphalt binders are widely recognized—primarily, improved rutting resistance, reduced fatigue cracking and less cold-temperature cracking.

-These improvements in performance, durability and reduced life cycle costs, compared to unmodified asphalts, have led to widespread use of Kaolin modified asphalts.
+These improvements in performance, durability and reduced life cycle costs, compared to unmodified asphalts, have led to widespread use of kaolin modified asphalts.

 Kaolin is one of the main natural clay minerals that are used for the body of brick.
 Kaolin is a geological term that refers to a white clay rock that can be found in deposits throughout the world.
-Kaolin is used in the paper industry, the plastic industry, in ceramic and in pharmaceuticals.
+Kaolin is used in the paper industry, the plastic industry, ceramics, and pharmaceuticals.
 Kaolin has an extremely high melting point and when used in brick creation, it is fired between 1,000 and 1,200 degrees Centigrade.

-Feeding kaolin as a supplement to livestock for prevention of diarrheal diseases has been introduced into US farms.
+Feeding kaolin as a supplement to livestock for the prevention of diarrheal diseases has been introduced into US farms.